November 10, 2019 - November 15, 2019

 Skill level: All levels

 VII Photo Agency is heading to Oz!
-Join Gary Knight and Ashley Gilbertson as they push you–kicking and screaming at times–beyond your comfort zone.
+In partnership with Photography Studies College, join Gary Knight and Ashley Gilbertson as they push you–kicking and screaming at times–beyond your comfort zone.
 They’ll guide you to capture more emotion in a narrative, to think anew about the image as a stand-alone image, and ideally, to rethink your approach to photography.

 They’ll encourage you to embrace new ideas, think outside of the box; how to approach strangers; what it takes to make powerful images in confronting situations; and above all, how to photograph how a place feels over simply how it looks.
 The emphasis in this workshop is how to get in touch with an emotional response to a story and translate that into great photographs.